Updated March 18, 2023

-2)Measure – the name itself gives some idea.
-This is the measuring parameters.
+2. Measure: the name itself gives some idea.
+These are the measuring parameters.

-3)Marks – marks are a kind of edit tools to enhance our Gantt chart with colors, size, text, tooltip, etc. These are to enhance the presentation style.
+3. Marks: marks are a kind of edit tool to enhance our Gantt chart with colors, size, text, tooltip, etc. These are to enhance the presentation style.

 - The next thing is to customize your data as per your need.
 Click on the ‘Sheet’ tab and start customizing the data.
 Use the ‘Marks’ option to display your data more visually.
 In Tableau, there are several kinds of charts – bar, line, maps, pie, donut, area, and several others.